The State of Gun Violence in Charlottesville & Albemarle

 Introduction

-Every day, more than 120 people in America are killed with guns.1 The gun homicide rate in the U.S. is 26 times higher than that of other high-income countries.2 In 2024, the US Surgeon General’s Advisory declared gun violence as a public health crisis.3
+Every day, more than 120 people in America are killed with guns1.
+The gun homicide rate in the U.S. is 26 times higher than that of other high-income countries2.
+In 2024, the US Surgeon General’s Advisory declared gun violence as a public health crisis3.

 The Gun Violence Solutions Project is a University-sponsored effort to work with community partners on assessing, developing, and implementing actionable solutions to reduce gun violence in mid-sized cities and regions, like Charlottesville and Albemarle.
-One strand of the Gun Violence Solutions Project is focused on researching solutions that could be implemented locally, while exploring law and policy alongside the historical, cultural, and structural factors that shape gun violence.
+One arm of the Gun Violence Solutions Project is focused on researching solutions that could be implemented locally, while exploring law and policy alongside the historical, cultural, and structural factors that shape gun violence.

 This document is meant to support the regional work of the Gun Violence Solutions Project to help our community understand the larger picture of gun violence and gun violence trauma in our region by bringing together multiple sources of data.
 Each section includes an overview of the data source presented, a brief discussion of notable trends, and limitations that may complicate or constrain conclusions.